ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 ## Custom Styles with Classes

 The appearance of images inserted with Easy Image can be easily altered by using custom styles.
-These styles can be applied through the balloon toolbar connected with every Easy Image widget or with the context menu.
+These styles can be applied through the {@link guide/dev/features/balloontoolbar/README balloon toolbar} connected with every Easy Image widget or with the context menu.
 By default there are two styles available:

 *  Full Size Image &ndash; It stretches the image to 100% of the editor width.
-*  Side Image &ndash; It changes the image width to 25% of the editor width and puts it aside, on the right.
+*  Side Image &ndash; It changes the image width to 50% of the editor width and puts it aside, on the right.

 The list of enabled styles can be changed by the editor's implementer.

-{@img assets/img/easyimage_02.png Easy Image styles in balloon toolbar and context menu}
+{@img assets/img/easyimage_02.png Easy Image styles in the balloon toolbar and context menu}

 ## Changing Alternative Text